-Ivan Shopov was born in Skopje, Macedonia, on July 25, 1987 and studied General and Comparative Literature at the “Ss.
-Cyril and Methodius” University in his hometown.
+Ivan Shopov, born 1987 in Skopje, studied General and Comparative Literature at the Ss.
+Cyril and Methodius University in his hometown.

-His first book, Azbukaizalutanizapisi [An Alphabet and Notes Gone Astray] – a dyptichally structured cycle of 62 short stories, 4 poems and a newspaper collage – won him the “Novite” Award for best debut fiction in 2010.
-He followed the success with Meshenagodinata [Belly of the Year], a collection of neo-surrealistic prose poems described as “remarkable” and “inaugural… of new words and sensibilities” by VladaUrošević, presumably Macedonia’s leading modernist.
-Most recently, he published a flash fiction booklet, 091 – antirazglednici od Skopje[091 –Anti-Postcards from Skopje, 2017], a lyrical commentary on the controversial architectural remodelling of Macedonia’s capital.
+His first book, Azbukaizalutanizapisi (An Alphabet and Notes Gone Astray) – a diptychally structured cycle of 62 short stories, 4 poems and a newspaper collage – won him the Novite Award for best debut fiction in 2010.
+He followed this success with Meshenagodinata (Belly of the Year), a collection of neo-surrealistic prose poems described by Macedonia’s leading modernist Vlada Urošević as “remarkable” and “inaugural… of new words and sensibilities”.
+In 2017 he published a flash fiction booklet, 091 – antirazglednici od Skopje (091 –Anti-Postcards from Skopje), a lyrical commentary on the controversial architectural remodelling of Macedonia’s capital.

-Shopov’spoems and stories have been translated into English, Serbian, Croatian, Albanian, Slovenian, Bulgarian, Czech, Romanian and German.
-He is member of the Board of the “AnOther Story” literary festival and has moderated the “Nights Without Punctuation” multimedia artistic event at the Struga Poetry Evenings.
+Shopov’s poems and stories have been translated into English, Serbian, Croatian, Albanian, Slovenian, Bulgarian, Czech, Romanian and German.
+He was a board member of the AnOther Story Festival and has moderated the Nights Without Punctuation multimedia artistic event at the Struga Poetry Evenings.